 The more popular presentation is ďThe Beatles - 50 Years LaterĒ.

 This is not an Ďoverviewí of the Fab Four.
 Everyone knows who they were, that they wore long hair, came from Liverpool, etc., etc., etc. I donít need to go over common knowledge.
 What I try to achieve in this lecture is akin to what a master chef might aim for in a cooking class.
 Itís not about the big picture - instead, itís about that pinch of a spice that might otherwise go unnoticed, itís about the mostly subtle elements that make the recipe pop in your mouth.
 Itís about recognizing the details.
-I talk about instrumentation, chord movement, lyric depth, individual contributions; the spices they employed.
+I talk about instrumentation, chord movement, lyric depth, individual contributions; the spices in the recipes.
 And more.

 My other presentation is a series called ďHow Music WorksĒ and itís generic and wider in scope.
 Itís a mixture of music history, theory, evolution, milestones, styles.
-About 75% geared to classical music and 25% to jazz, itís got something for everyone.
+About 75% geared to classical music and 25% to jazz, itís got something for (almost) everyone.
 Iím a flexible speaker, and the focus of the individual sessions is somewhat directed by the crowdís interest.
 To a degree, we can go where that interest leads us.

 Itís important to know that these presentations are designed for music fans with any level of background, from schooled players to those who know nothing about the inner workings of music.
-You only need to have a love of music.

 If this is intriguing to you or your organization, please visit my website at www.barrybassist.com for more information and contact info, and letís talk.
 For even more information, check out my schedule page, and attend one of the presentations.
 Those given at libraries are generally free and open to the public - come and see for yourself what it's all about.

 Contact Barry Wiesenfeld